Barcroft Academy

 Homework

-• Homework is allocated out on Thursday, please return by Tuesday to allow this to be checked and added to your child’s learning journey.
+• Homework is allocated out on Friday, please return by Tuesday to allow this to be checked and added to your child’s learning journey.

 Thank you - we look forward to a wonderful year ahead!